astephens-fsd/web-sprint-challenge-javascript-fundamentals/README.md

 Higher order functions can take other functions as their arguments.

 3. Explain what a closure is.
+A closure is very similar to scope in that the parent function has nested functions within that will have access to the parent function's properties/data.

 4. Describe the four principles of the 'this' keyword.